libersoft/proxmox-init/README.md

 ## Configuration

-You have to modify proxmox settings in `settings/settings.py` to reflect your current proxmox configuration.
+You have to copy proxmox settings from `settings/settings.py.dist` to `settings/settings.py` and edit it to reflect your current proxmox configuration.

 You can add and modify your hardware flavors in `flavors/`.
 In this case you have also to update choices for `--flavor` cmdline switch in the main script.

-You can modify your instance configuration in `settings/instance.py`.
+You have to copy instance configuration from `settings/instance.py.dist` to `settings/instance.py` and edit it to reflect your need.

 Current format for configuration is quite rough and not very flexible.